bjornmeansbear/lectureScripts/ASustainableDesigner.md

 1. Sustainable Design does not exist.
 2. Everything is Connected.

-re: #1, Sustainable Design Doesn't Exist:
+### re: #1, Sustainable Design Doesn't Exist

+So in terms of not existing, TSP had a history.
+There were iterations, me looking at the books on my desk, trying to map connections, trying to write about and illustrate these principles and intellectial interminglings, and finally the end result.

-The piece _was_ my actual books at the time; my actual bookshelf.
-The constiuent parts came together in the gallery to form this sculptural "poster," and then *poof* everything went back to it original stalwarts when the exhibition was over.
+The final, resulting piece _was_ those actual books; my actual bookshelf.
+I didn't need to turn it into a book to write and explain and illustrate this!
+I needed to find a way to bring the right parts came together in the gallery to for "poster," and then *poof* everything would go back to its raw materials when the exhibition was over.

-The screen printed definitions, they were printed on found paperback novels, the novels were still readable, its only the title pages or other minimal front matter that were printed on.
+So the books were my books.
+The screen printed definition placards, they were printed on title pages and front matter of found paperback novels to not affect their readability.
 The novels went back to the free book exchange where they were found afterward...

-The shape of the structure was also formulated partially to use the embroidery floss that connects things together in the longest possible pieces to maximize reuse of the floss later... this was the perfect end to all the different things I tried, and I've been trying to figure out how to do it again on my projects ever since...
+Even The shape of the network was meant to use the embroidery floss connecting things  in the longest possible pieces to maximize reuse of the thread afterward.

+This was the perfect end to all the different things I tried, and I've been trying to figure out how to do it again on my projects ever since...

-re: #2, Everything is connected:
+### re: #2, Everything is connected

 _The Sustainabilitist Principles_ tried to visualize the threads between what I had been reading, what I had been thinking, and what I felt was important.
 It was meant to show where you could look for more, but also simplify and condense a lot of disparate material into a clearer, more accessible format...
 Connecting dots, connecting areas of thought...